 When both AUTO SHUT-DOWN steps have been initiated and are complete, the furnace will be completely shut down electrically, except for the furnace computer and monitor.
-If the furnace is not equipped with Auto Gas Valve Shutdown, the process gas will still be flowing to the furnace until the valve is manually closed.
+This furnace is equipped with Auto Gas Valve Shutdown, process gas will not be flowing to the furnace upon final shutdown.
 The furnace can be left in this state indefinitely without harm to the furnace.
 For complete shutdown of the furnace see section 2.5.7.